starsunny/TekionTask/README.md

 same changes in all 3 files
 -variables names are different in all files

-Why we need to madr this changes: because,  sometimes /var/log/auth.log saves data in list with extra spaces. and as we are greping our data from this file, we need to take care about the extra spaces.
+Why we need to made this changes: because,  sometimes /var/log/auth.log saves data in list with extra spaces. and as we are greping our data from this file, we need to take care about the extra spaces.